 Trekking to Find the Gorillas

-The length of your overall experience and the amount of time it will take to actually meet your gorilla family is said to vary widely.
+The length of your overall gorilla safari in Rwanda and the amount of time it will take to actually meet your gorilla family is said to vary widely.
 It may take as little as 30 minutes to find your gorilla family and as long as five to seven hours.

 The forest is verdant, humid and somehow light and there are no discernible trekking paths.
 The terrain is full of hills and steep volcano slopes where you will be required to pull yourself up steep grades by grasping onto branches, plant roots, bushes and more.
 Follow the lead of the guide as to the best path and form to take.
 If you need a break, let your guide know.
 It is also advisable that you carry with you some energy giving snacks and bottled mineral water to quench your thirst and give you more energy.